Anarchism: Info Page

 • Anarcho-Mutualism differs more strongly from anarcho-communism, mainly since its open to any form of mutual exchange including social markets and is primarily associated with Pierre-Joseph Proudhon.

-• Believes that for voluntary exchange in a market like system the worker ownership of the means of production its necessary.
+• Believes that for voluntary exchange in a market like system the worker ownership of the means of production is necessary.

 • While mutualism doesn't preclude some forms of markets, all essential necessities of life would be universally accessible through mutual aid, thereby eliminating the necessity to work for survival, akin to anarcho-communism.

-• Not to be confused with typical "market socialism" since commerce under mutualism would be entirely fluid, they reject money but encourage mutual credit contracts, vouchers and peer-to-peer barter or even planned distribution, depening on the needs and wants of the commune.
-So even tho some form of market could exist it doesnt fit into the traditional conception of "market socialism."
+• Not to be confused with typical "market socialism" since commerce under mutualism would be entirely fluid, they reject money but encourage mutual credit systems, vouchers and peer-to-peer barter or even planned distribution, depening on the needs and wants of the commune.
+So even though some form of market could exist it doesnt fit into the traditional conception of "market socialism."

 • Was important to the development of anarchism and in its historical context but has been less relevant in modern day as anarchism evolved further.